Inverse design of flat-foldable volumetric origami with smooth curved profile: Results

-As in the case of the generalized cylinder, each internal face of the origami layout embedded on the spherical cross-section is converted into a thick origami cell with a smooth outer curved surface, as shown in Fig.~\ref{fig2}b.
-To make the thick origami flat-foldable, we transform the flat-foldable constraints defined on the plane (equations~\eqref{eq:cylinder_thickness_condition1}--\eqref{eq:cylinder_length_condition}) into their spherical-geometric form.
-First, the positions of the creases $\mathbf{p}_2'$ and $\mathbf{p}_4'$, which correspond to the creases $\mathbf{q}_2'$ and $\mathbf{q}_4'$ in the generalized cylinder case, are determined by the following two equations.
+Following the logic applied to generalized cylinders, we select a generated origami layout and embed it to achieve geometric realization; here, however, this embedding is performed on a spherical manifold rather than a Euclidean plane ((II), Fig.~\ref{Cone_inverse}A).
+Subsequently, each internal face of the layout embedded on the spherical domain is converted into a volumetric origami cell with a smooth curvilinear outer surface, as shown in Fig.~\ref{Cone_inverse}B. Starting from the layout vertices $\mathbf{p}_1, \mathbf{p}_2, \mathbf{p}_3$, and $\mathbf{p}_4$, our objective is to determine the precise locations of the creases $\mathbf{p}'_2, \mathbf{p}'_4, \mathbf{u}_1$, and $\mathbf{u}_3$ to ensure flat-foldability.
+First, as shown in stage (I) of Fig.~\ref{Cone_inverse}B, we position the creases $\mathbf{p}_2'=\mathbf{g}(s_2')$ and $\mathbf{p}_4'=\mathbf{g}(s_4')$ on the target profile $\mathbf{g}(s)$, defined as the intersection between the generalized cone and the spherical design surface (red curve, Fig.~\ref{Cone_inverse}A).
+The positions of these creases are determined by solving the following non-penetration equations for $s_2'$ and $s_4'$:

-Note that all vectors originate from the apex $\mathbf{o}$ with unit length, and the curve $\mathbf{g}(s)$ represents the closed intersection between the generalized cone and the unit sphere centered at $\mathbf{o}$.
-Equations~\eqref{eq:cone_thickness_condition1} and \eqref{eq:cone_thickness_condition2} are the spherical-geometric counterparts of equations~\eqref{eq:cylinder_thickness_condition1} and \eqref{eq:cylinder_thickness_condition2}.
-They enforce equal thickness, measured as spherical distances, for the panels adjacent to $\mathbf{p}_2'$ and $\mathbf{p}_4'$, respectively.
-As shown in Fig.~\ref{fig2}c, this constraint prevents interference in the flat-folded state.
-The positions of the creases $\mathbf{u}_1$ and $\mathbf{u}_3$, which correspond to the creases $\mathbf{v}_1$ and $\mathbf{v}_3$ in the generalized cylinder case, are determined such that they satisfy the following equation.

-Equation~\eqref{eq:cone_length_condition} is the spherical-geometric counterpart of equation~\eqref{eq:cylinder_length_condition}, obtained by replacing the straight-line distance between the corresponding creases with the spherical distance.
-This constraint ensures that the creases can fully fold or unfold without deformation, allowing the thick origami cells to achieve flat-folding.

-All vectors originate from the apex \( \mathbf{o} \) and have unit length.
-The curve \( \mathbf{g}(s) \) represents the closed intersection between the generalized cone and the unit sphere centered at \( \mathbf{o} \).
-Further details on the flat-foldable constraints and the thick origami geometry are provided in Supplementary Note 3.

-As shown in Fig.~\ref{fig2}c, the entire thick origami structure is constructed in the same manner as the generalized cylinder case—by bonding the flat-foldable thick origami cells along the internal edges of the embedded graph.
-One internal edge incident to each internal vertex remains unbonded, providing the necessary degree of freedom for folding.
-As in the generalized cylinder case, mechanically securing this unbonded edge restricts the folding motion and locks the deployed configuration (see Supplementary Note 3 for details).

-As in the generalized cylinder case, the method for the generalized cone is independent of the cross-sectional shape, and can therefore be applied to various geometries, as demonstrated in Fig.~\ref{fig3}c,d.
-In addition, it can be applied to engineeringly useful geometries such as tapered wings and conical spiral antennas.